Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: Conclusions and perspectives

 In this work, we have developed a reduced basis framework for the efficient solution of parametrized linear/quadratic optimal control problem governed by elliptic PDEs in parametrically dependent domains.
 More precisely, we proposed a POD--Galerkin procedure to explore the solution manifold and to define a suitable low--dimensional reduced basis for the projection, using an aggregated space strategy.
 The basis functions are built via POD on optimal snapshots for all state, adjoint state and control variables.
 Indeed, application of an embedded FEM as a truth solver allows these snapshots to be defined in a unified background mesh for different domain configurations.
 The well--posedeness of the model follows by exploiting a suitable saddle--point formulation.
 Application of DEIM for the system matrix and right--hand side vector allows the recovery of a full offline/online decomposition strategy, ensuring the online efficiency of the method.
 The main contribution of this work is the combination of POD Galerkin/DEIM procedure with an unfitted method to alleviate the problem of offline/online decoupling in the case of parametrized domains.
 To the authors' best knowledge, this is the first time this has been attempted in the literature.

 Our numerical results indicate the possibility of obtaining large computational savings in the online stage, in comparison to classical truth solvers.
 The presented examples demonstrated how reduced order methods can be a useful tool in cases where parametrized simulations are typically very computationally demanding and costly.
 A possible drawback resides in the offline stage, which demands large computational resources.
-Further developments on the present work would include time--dependent optimal control problems, considering also the non--linear case.
+Further developments on the present work would include time--dependent optimal control problems, considering also the non--linear case. {An important extension and future work is to investigate the efficiency of an unassembled form, namely UDEIM based on embedded FEMs and fixed background meshes, which may lead to additional gains in the online cost of the reduced order models although with additional costs in the offline stage similarly to \cite{TiRi13, AHS14}. }